sadia-kd/Password-Manager/README.md

 Account for SSC has been removed!

-- The log also prints the following when a file is loaded right when the GUI is run.
-This occurs as even though those accounts were already added, they get logged as being newly added accounts because eventually addAccount(Account account) is being called from gui through json reader again.
+- The log also prints in the same way when a file is loaded with accounts already saved in the Password Manager.
+This occurs as even though those accounts were already added, they get logged as being newly added accounts because eventually the method, addAccount(Account account), is being called from gui through json reader again.

 ## **Phase 4: Task 3**
-- If I had more time, I would definitely refactor my PasswordManagerGui class so that it follows the single responsibility principle and to increase cohesion in my project.
+- If I had more time, I would definitely refactor my project, specifically the PasswordManagerGui class, so that it follows the single responsibility principle and to increase cohesion in it.

 For example, I would:
 - make separate classes for each idea such as the table that I add to my frame